 Yearly variability of Qnet over the global oceans is induced primarily by the LH+SH component.
-The long-term perspective of the change in 2012 LH+SH can be assessed from the annual mean time series of the LH+SH averages over the global oceans from 1958 to 2012 (Fig. 3.9).
-The 2012 mean value was slightly down from the 2011 mean, continuing the downward trend that started around 2000.
+The long-term perspective of the change in 2012 LH+SH can be assessed from the annual mean time series of the LH+SH averages over the global oceans for 1958–2012 (Fig. 3.9).
+The 2012 mean value was slightly lower than the 2011 mean, continuing the downward trend that started around 2000.
 The tendency toward reversing the upward trend that dictated the decades of 1980s and 1990s holds strong, which further enhances the perspective that LH+SH has distinct multidecadal variability.
 During the past 55 years, LH+SH showed a minimum at 99 W m-2 in 1977 and a maximum at 109 W m-2 in 1999, with LH being the major contributor.
 It is worth noting that LH is not only an important component in the global heat and energy balance but also a key component of the freshwater flux over the oceans that contributes to the change of ocean surface salinity (*refer to salinity difference plot*).

 e.
 Sea surface salinity – G. C. Johnson, J. M. Lyman, G. S. E. Lagerloef, and H.-Y. Kao